afeiJ/3detr/README.md

 # Running 3DETR

 ## Installation
-Our code is tested with PyTorch 1.9.0, CUDA 10.2 and Python 3.6.
-It may work with other versions.
+~~Our code is tested with PyTorch 1.9.0, CUDA 10.2 and Python 3.6.
+It may work with other versions.~~ I test with PyTorch 1.13.0, CUDA 11.6 and Python 3.8.
+The GPU device is RTX4060.

 You will need to install `pointnet2` layers by running